AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/project_database/network_geometry.rst

 This change can happen in two different forms:

-- The link extremity is moved to an empty space
+- The link extremity is moved to an empty space -

-    In this case, a new node needs to be created, according to the behavior described in *Creating a node* .
+  In this case, a new node needs to be created, according to the behavior described in *Creating a node*.
 The information of node ID (A or B node, depending on the extremity) needs to be updated according to the ID for the new node created.

-- The link extremity is moved from one node to another

-    The information of node ID (A or B node, depending on the extremity) needs to be updated according to the ID for the node the link now terminates in.
+- The link extremity is moved from one node to another - The information of node ID (A or B node, depending on the extremity) needs to be updated according to the ID for the node the link now terminates in.
   Behavior regarding the fields regarding modes and link types is discussed in their respective table descriptions.

 .. seealso::